Constrained Controller and Observer Design by Inverse Optimality: Observers and Moving Horizon Estimation

 \section{Observers and Moving Horizon Estimation}

-In this section, we discuss how the proposed controller matching procedure can be applied to the state estimation problem too.
-This allows one to interpret any linear observer as a Kalman filter and to construct an observer based on Moving Horizon Estimation (MHE) which locally behaves like the linear observer, but can deal with constraints and nonlinear dynamics.
+In this section, we discuss how the proposed controller matching procedure can be applied to the state estimation problem.
+This allows one to interpret any linear observer as a Kalman filter and to formulate Moving Horizon Estimation (MHE) which locally behaves like the linear observer, and handles constraints and nonlinear dynamics.